wing5wong/artisan-whs-static/source/_events/2026-02-23_class-photos.md

 DO NOT GIVE IT TO THE STUDENT CENTRE!

 ##### **Photo Schedule**
-Below is the schedule for the form class photos.
+Below is the schedule for the Form Class photos.
-You need to leave your lesson 5 minutes before your photo is to be taken.
+**You need to leave your lesson 5 minutes before your photo is to be taken.**

 All students in form classes MUST be lined up at the HALL Rose Garden, tallest to shortest, jerseys off and ready to have their photo taken FIVE MINUTES BEFORE the times set below.
-Individual student photos will be taken at the same time.
+**Individual student photos will be taken at the same time.**
 All photos are taken in the hall.
 (Please note non-regulation items will be confiscated)